FOUND SUBJECTS at the Moonspeaker

 Towards the end of last year and as 2018 began, yet another outburst of pseudo-scientific attempts to prove once and for all that Indigenous people in the americas are not Indigenous made the rounds of news outlets and television stations.
 The usual old canards got trotted out, from the so called "Bering Strait theory," in fact a poorly supported hypothesis that can be traced at least as far back as writings by Thomas Jefferson (Elaine Dewar's 2001 book Bones is well worth a read on this one) to the "Solutrean hypothesis" (Stephanie Halmhofer's recent post on her blog Bones, Stones, and Books is a good read on this canard) which is newer and less popular but has become a special darling of white supremacist groups.
 The desperate settler desire to relabel Indigenous people "immigrants" is far from new, and was enshrined at one point in the categorization of Indigenous people along with all other "ethnics" right into the 1960s.
 "Ethnic" meaning anybody who is not considered british or german.
 Everybody who was and is british or german is for the most part never referred to as an "immigrant" or the term is pinned to them only very briefly.
 They have always been "settlers" or even "citizens" once the settler state of canada was labelled on white men's maps, but everybody else is pretty much stuck with "terrorist," "alien," or "immigrant," depending on how pejorative the speaker intends to be.
 No way in hell Indigenous people will get called settlers in any sense of the term, and that's interesting.

 A key rationale for refusing to admit that Indigenous peoples have always been in the americas, or even that they were and are settled in the americas, is the insistence that Indigenous peoples were all nomadic.
 Furthermore, to be nomadic in this context is to wander around at random in a daze for no reason other than not being civilized or advanced enough to stay in one place.
 The investment in shoring up this rationale is spectacular in its size, and europeans began making it in the context of the americas the moment word began to get around that the lost navigator Columbus hadn't managed to reach India.
 Never mind that in fact Indigenous peoples are among the most settled on the planet when left to live by their established laws in relationship with the land.
 Yes, most Indigenous cultures may seem less sedentary, especially to short term and disrespectful visitors.
-In fact, the supposedly aimless wandering was and is a structured cycle of moves over the land reflecting a cycle that is both sacred and practical.
-To take just an example from what is now labelled southern alberta on non-Indigenous maps, archaeological evidence alone keeps revealing greater and greater time depth to Blackfoot relationship with and cyclic movement around their traditional lands.
+In fact, the supposedly aimless wandering was and is a structured cycle of moves over the land reflecting movement that is both sacred and practical.
+To take just an example from what is now labelled southern alberta on non-Indigenous maps, archaeological evidence alone keeps revealing greater and greater time depth to Blackfoot relationships with and cyclic movements around their traditional lands.
 The Haudenosaunee practice of moving whole villages every twenty five years or so to allow the land to recover from an extensive period of human occupation and farming is not nearly as well known as it should be, especially the phenomenon of returning to a known old village site after 50 to a 100 years or more.

 Attempts to actually apply the term "settler" to Indigenous nations in such phrases as "they were just earlier settlers," besides implying that they must have wiped out somebody else who was already here, does something else that is quite unintended.
 It accidentally admits that in fact the "settlers" who came to the americas to steal the land and generally be lousy neighbours didn't, and don't settle.
 The number of settler homesteads that have remained occupied by the families of the first non-Indigenous people who took them is minuscule.
 Small towns appear and disappear with economic cycles that follow resource booms, therefore nearly at random.
 Fewer and fewer people live in even the same town or city all their lives, often criss-crossing much of north america in their efforts to remain both employed and in reasonable housing.
 Even those who weren't driven by economic necessity rarely stayed anywhere long.
 The number of people pursuing a cycle of moves over time who are not Indigenous and not extremely wealthy people who have several homes to occupy at different times in order to take advantage of the climate and the tax breaks is also vanishingly small.